-Sail Back in Time – Kool Cigarette Marketing
+Kool Sailboat – Sailing Back in Time with Kool Marketing

-In 1971 Kool Cigarettes ran an interesting marketing campaign.
+In 1971 KOOL Cigarettes ran a unique marketing campaign.
 Magazines around the country ran an ad that if you sent in $88 and one box end from a carton of Kool cigarettes that this fully functional sailboat would be shipped to your door.
-My dad and mom both smoked at that time, (Jeez, who didn’t), but they did not smoke Kools.
+My dad and mom both smoked at that time, (Jeez, who didn’t), but they did not smoke KOOLs.
 However, dad managed to snag an empty carton from the drug store he owned.
 Snark industries supposedly produced a fleet of over 18,000 of these little sailboats has part of their Kool cigarette marketing campaign.

 A Stout Little Styrofoam Sailboat